Quansight/Quansight-website/apps/labs/posts/pandas_expressions.md

 - `lambda` functions are opaque and non-introspectible.
 Try printing the function out on the console, and you'll see something incomprehensible like `<function <lambda> at 0x76b583037560>`.
 If you receive a lambda function from user input, you have no way to validate what's inside (unless you enjoy reverse-engineering byte-code, and even then, you won't be able to do it in general).
 - scoping rules make behaviour with lambdas hard to predict.

-I don't think the last point is appreciated enough, so let's look at an example.
+I don't think the last point is appreciated enough, so before exploring the third option more, let's elaborate on `lambda` drawbacks.

-## `assign` with `lambda` might not be doing what you think it does
+## `lambda` might not do what you think it does

 Say you have a dataframe